-- 9.43 Section 10 of the Police and Criminal Evidence Act 1984 describes those matters that are subject to legal privilege in England and Wales.
+- 9.48 Section 10 of the Police and Criminal Evidence Act 1984 describes those matters that are subject to legal privilege in England and Wales.
 In Scotland, those matters subject to legal privilege are defined in Section 263 of the Investigatory Powers Act.
-With regard to Northern Ireland, Article 12 of the Police and Criminal Evidence (Northern Ireland) Order 1989 should be referred to. - 9.44 Legal privilege does not apply to communications made with the intention of furthering a criminal purpose (whether the legal adviser is acting unwittingly or culpably).
+With regard to Northern Ireland, Article 12 of the Police and Criminal Evidence (Northern Ireland) Order 1989 should be referred to. - 9.49 Legal privilege does not apply to communications made with the intention of furthering a criminal purpose (whether the legal adviser is acting unwittingly or culpably).
 Privilege is not lost where a professional legal adviser is advising a person who is suspected of having committed a criminal offence.
-The concept of legal privilege applies to the provision of professional legal advice by a member of the legal profession, such as advocates, barristers, solicitors or Chartered Legal Executives.

-- 9.45 For the purposes of this Code, any communication between lawyer and client, or between a lawyer and another person for the purpose of actual or contemplated litigation (whether civil or criminal), must be considered in accordance with section 27: for example, where it is plain that the communication does not form part of a professional consultation of the lawyer, or there is clear and compelling evidence that the 'furthering a criminal purpose' exemption applies.
-Where there is doubt as to whether the communications are subject to legal privilege or over whether communications are not subject to legal privilege due to the "in furtherance of a criminal purpose" exception, advice should be sought from a legal adviser within the relevant intercepting agency. - 9.46 Section 27 of the Act provides special protections for legally privileged communications.
+The concept of legal privilege applies to the provision of professional legal advice by a member of the legal profession, such as advocates, barristers, solicitors or Chartered Legal Executives. - 9.50 For the purposes of this Code a warrant requesting agency must consider if and how section 27 applies in relation to any communication between lawyer and client, or between a lawyer and another person for the purpose of actual or contemplated litigation (whether civil or criminal): for example, where it is plain that the communication does not form part of a professional consultation of the lawyer, or there is clear and compelling evidence that the 'furthering a criminal purpose' exemption applies.
+Where there is doubt as to whether the communications are subject to legal privilege or over whether communications are not subject to legal privilege due to the "in furtherance of a criminal purpose" exception, advice should be sought from a legal adviser within the relevant intercepting authority. - 9.51 Section 27 of the Act provides special protections for legally privileged communications.
 Intercepting such communications (or examining intercepted content which contains such communications and has been obtained under a bulk interception warrant) is particularly sensitive and may give rise to issues under Article 6 (right to a fair trial) of the ECHR as well as engaging Article 8.
-The interception of communications subject to legal privilege (whether deliberately obtained or otherwise) is therefore subject to additional safeguards..
+The interception of communications subject to legal privilege (whether deliberately obtained or otherwise) is therefore subject to additional safeguards.
 Section 27 provides for three different circumstances where legally privileged items will or may be obtained or selected for examination.
 They are; i) where privileged material is likely to be obtained or selected for examination; ii) where privileged material is intentionally sought, or selected for examination; and iii) where the purpose or one of the purposes is to obtain communications that, if they were not made with the intention of furthering a criminal purpose, would be subject to privilege.
-Further guidance is set out in paragraphs 9.47 to 9.59 below as to what should be done in each of those cases.
+Further guidance is set out in paragraphs 9.52 to 9.67 below as to what should be done in each of those cases.